'Teen Mom 2' Star Leah Messer and Fiancé Jaylan Mobley Split

 Leah and Jaylan also attended Teen Mom co-star Cheyenne Floyd's wedding at the end of the September, posing with several of their fellow cast members for a group photo.

-Leah shares twins Aleeah and Ali, both 12, with ex Corey Simms, and daughter Adalynn, 9, with ex-husband, Jeremy Calvert.
+Leah shares 12-year-old twins Aleeah and Ali with ex Corey Simms, and 9-year-old daughter Adalynn with ex-husband Jeremy Calvert.

 RELATED CONTENT: